 • When you select an HTP in the Variables view in HIPE you will notice that many tasks with names like DoWbsDark, mkFreqGrid.
-These are the names of all of the steps in the HIFI pipeline; mk...

-signifies a step where a calibration product is being made, Do... is a step where a calibration is applied.
-You can step through the pipeline using these tasks or (more efficiently) use and modify the scripts that are supplied with the software in the scripts/hifi/Pipeline directory in the installation directory of HIPE
+These are the names of all of the steps in the HIFI pipeline; mk... signifies a step where a calibration product is being made, Do... is a step where a calibration is applied.
+You can step through the pipeline using these tasks or (more efficiently) use and modify the scripts that are supplied with the software from the Pipeline menu in HIPE or in the scripts/ hifi/Pipeline directory in the installation directory of HIPE.
+To learn about moving about and running scripts, see the HIPE Owners Guide (????).
+A helpful view is available under the window menu, the HIFI Pipeline view, when an HTP is selected, shows each step of the pipeline, in the default order in which they are run.